forfudan/MojoMiji/src/docs/basic/variables.md

     d = List[Int](1, 2, 3)
 ```

-These two examples are equivalent.
+The two examples above are equivalent.
 The first example is more concise and Pythonic.
 The second example is also useful when you want to show which variables will be used in one place.
 Which one is better depends on your personal preference and the purpose of the code.

 :::tip Too verbose